 If an employer interferes with an employee’s rights under any of the above listed regulations, the employer may be liable for damages as a result of that interference.
 In addition, there are also many cases of pregnancy discrimination filed each year.

 Stephen Danz & Associates are experts on pregnancy discrimination cases.
-These cases arise when an employer moves a pregnant person to a less desirable position, refuses to hire an employee because of a pregnancy or a pregnancy related condition, refuses to promote or otherwise provide some sort of benefit, or simply terminates the employee.
+These cases arise when an employer moves a pregnant individual to a less desirable position, refuses to hire an employee because of a pregnancy or a pregnancy related condition, refuses to promote or otherwise provide some sort of benefit, or simply terminates the employee.

 While often difficult to prove, pregnancy related discrimination, like other forms of discrimination can result in substantial monetary rewards and settlements when all of the evidence is gathered correctly.